NFL Week 15 Schedule 2020: How to watch, TV channel, kickoff times

 Still need fantasy help?
 We’ve got you covered

 Tune into NBC on Sunday Night to watch Baker Mayfield and the Cleveland Browns take on the New York Giants at MetLife Stadium.
 The Browns (9-4) are on the path to making the playoffs for the first time since 2002, while the NY Giants sit second in the NFC East, just one game behind the Washington Football team.
-Find more on the NFL playoff picture and AFC and NFC Standings after week 14, click here.
+Find out which teams can clinch a playoff spot this week here.

 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
 Click here to live stream the game.